chrispy67/MD_Setup_Suite/README.md

         error_message="THERMOSTAT dependency: 'Collision_frequency' (gamma_ln) must be > 0 when using Langevin thermostat (thermostat=3)"
     ))
 ```

+> [!TIP]
-*Tip: The system automatically detects and registers new parameter groups as long as you follow the convention.
+> The system automatically detects and registers new parameter groups as long as you follow the convention shown above.
 There are plenty of examples and various use cases found in `src/parameter_groups/`*.

 The main goal of this project is to make MD simulations more accessible, reproducible, and less prone to errors when dealing with complex directory hirearchies.
 Most MD engines are completely complacent letting you do bad science such as:
 - Setting a temperature outside physical plausibility (e.g., 10,000 K or -100 K)